warncke/immutable-app-component/README.md

         ...
     }

-`postRender` is called with the component instance and the args to `render` if any.
+`postRender` is called with the args to `render` if any.
 Any return value will be ignored.

 #### postSet

-    myComponent.postSet = function (property, value) {
+    myComponent.postSet = function (property, value, event) {
         ...
     }

-`postSet` is called with the component instance, the property set, and the value set.
+`postSet` is called with the property and value set and optionally the event that triggered the set.
 Any return value will be ignored.

 ## ImmutableCoreComponent